GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/README.md

 1. The configuration file `deployedModel.yaml` is loaded, the deploy parameter `customTarget/vertexAIConfigurationPath` determines the location if its provided.
 2. Placeholders in the config file are set with the corresponding deploy parameter value if it exists.
 3. The field minReplicaCount is set using the provided `customTarget/vertexAIMinReplicaCount` deploy parameter value if its not provided in a `deployedModel.yaml` file.
-4. The model resource name passed using `customTarget/vertexAIModel` is adjusted to also include the model version id (if its not already provided) then this value is set in the request
+4. The model resource name passed using `customTarget/vertexAIModel` is adjusted to also include the model version ID (if it's not already provided) then this value is set in the request
 5. If this is a canary deployment, the traffic split is generated to route traffic between the new model and previous model.
 Since actual deployment can occur much later than when the rendering of this manifest occurs, we use a placeholder for the previously deployed model, and resolve the ID of the previous model during deploy time.
 6. The `DeployedModelRequest` object that is built is transformed into YAML and stored in Google Cloud Storage to be retrieved during deployment.